CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

 This is a javascript tool based on [analytics js](https://github.com/segmentio/analytics.js/).
 It helps us listen to customer interactions from a web page and use the data to orchestrate a customer journey.

 ## Introduction
-The following code snippet sets up the cjaas to any website, and allows us to send sample events such as "Purchase" to CJaaS with Data such as "title" and "Price".
+The following code snippet sets up CJaas to any website, and allows us to send sample events such as "Purchase" to CJaaS with Data such as "title" and "Price".

 ## Start the Server